fabien-marty/github-next-semantic-version/README.md

 - support prefixed tags (example: `v1.2.3` but also `foo/bar/v1.2.3`...) when parsing the semantic version
 - configure your own PR labels for major and minor increments
 - ... (see "CLI reference" in this document)
+- addon binary to automatically create GitHub releases with the guessed version and corresponding release notes

 ## Non-features